JCMexplains/writing-for-success-2023/textbook.md

 Exercises

-1. Each sentence contains a punctuation error.
-On your own sheet of paper, correct each sentence by adding the correct punctuation.
-The headings will let you know which type of punctuation mistakes to look for.
-If the sentence does not need corrections, write *OK*.
+1. Most of the sentences below contain a punctuation error.
+On your own sheet of paper, correct the punctuation.
+If a sentence does not have a punctuation error, write *OK*.

-**Commas**
+The headings will let you know which error to look for in each sentence.

+**Comma(s)**

 - The wedding will be July 13 2012.
 - The date by the way is the anniversary of the day that they met.